 Canada presents distinct logistical challenges to its security organizations.
 Being the second largest nation on earth by land area, with a sparsely-distributed population and a continent-spanning border with the United States, intelligent resource deployment is critical.
 There must be constant monitoring of critical infrastructure (both physical and digital), clear procedures for disaster response and analysis of current procedures with an eye to improving future responses.

 Each year, the GOC assesses roughly 3,500 “incidents,” with 250 requiring the Centre to issue an alert to the government, and 30 to 40 additional national security incidents.
 In the past few years alone, Public Safety Canada’s program officers have helped coordinate responses to wildfires, earthquakes, flooding and accidents like the Lac-Mégantic rail explosion.

 Public Safety Officer Skills

 Program officers must be strong communicators, as the nature of the position prioritizes teamwork and cooperation.
 In any given operation, PSC may play a lead or supporting role, and officers must be able to adapt fluidly to the circumstances at hand.
-They must also evince strong leadership qualities, as decisiveness is of the essence in an emergency situation.
+They must also exhibit strong leadership qualities, as decisiveness is essential in an emergency situation.

 Finally, public safety officers must be passionate and committed to the cause of keeping Canadians safe.
 It is not easy work, and often necessitates long hours and mentally taxing duties.
 Fortunately, it also provides a rare degree of self-actualization potential, as program officers know with great certainty that the job they do is meaningful.

 To learn more about how Laurier’s online Master of Public Safety program can prepare you for a career in the sector, please get your program guide or schedule a call with an enrolment advisor.